-The best collection of 17th century monuments in Scotland.
+The best collection of seventeenth century monuments in Scotland

 Greyfriars Kirkyard is the graveyard surrounding Greyfriars Kirk in Edinburgh’s Old Town.
 It stands on land granted to the town council by Mary Queen of Scots in 1562 following a decision that the “burial ground situated on Edinburgh’s High Street had become so overcrowded and fetid with burials as to cause unbearable smells to permeate through the Kirk (St Giles) in the summer months…”

 Monuments and tombs in Greyfriars Kirkyard

 While it’s only an estimate there are thought to be around 238 monuments, 112 tombs and over 300 wall plaques along with numerous other sculpted pieces.
 The Buildings of Scotland an authoritative architectural guide suggests that Greyfriars “boasts the best collection of 17th century monuments in Scotland.”

 Who is Buried at Greyfriars Kirkyard?

 Among the many burials that took place at Greyfriars are some of Edinburgh’s most prominent citizens:

 - George Mackenzie lawyer and the Lord Advocate during the rule of Charles II.
 Brutal persecutor of the Covenanters – he was “Bluidy Mackenzie.”